 Operating model

-VictoriaMetrics: Often used as a consolidated metrics backend in large observability platforms.
+VictoriaMetrics: Often takes the role of a consolidated metrics backend in large observability platforms — the point where data from many stacks converges.

 Prometheus: Often acts as the primary collection and rule engine with external long-term storage integration.